argonne-lcf/dlio_benchmark/docs/source/config.rst

 .. note::

   ``log_level=debug`` will output detailed logging info per steps; whereas ``log_level=info`` only output log at the end of each epoch.
+  For performance mode, we would suggest using error mode to suppress unnecessory logs.

 dataset
 ------------------